 All of our locations offer free access to computers you can use to search our online resources, connect to the internet and use popular software, like Microsoft Office.
-At some branches, you can even use your Library card to borrow a laptop or iPad.
-You can also use one of our printers, copiers or fax machines for a small fee.
+At many branches, you can use your Library card to borrow a laptop or use one of our printers, copiers or scanners.

 Reserve a Computer

 Computers are available for reservations in addition to walk up.
 Use your Library card to reserve a computer for up to 2 hours per day.
 (30 minute Express computers cannot be reserved.)

 No card?
 Request a guest pass for one 30-minute session.
 Visitors to Seattle and non-residents can buy a temporary Library card.
 Find out how to get a Library card.

 Print & Copy

 All Library locations offer a limited number of free printed pages.
 You can print to our printers from Library computers using the printing interface, or print from your own device—even if you are not in the Library.
 Copying is also available.

 Many Library locations have self-service ScanEZ kiosks for high speed scanning of documents and photos and text-to-audio scanning.
 ScanEZ kiosks can also send faxes.
 Scanning & faxing is free.

 Wireless Internet Access